tijme/angularjs-csti-scanner/README.md

 `python angular.py --uri="http://example.ltd/some/page?test1=a&test2=b&test3=c"`

-**Check single URI and use a JavaScript engine to ensure the alert really pops:**
+**Check a single URI and use a JavaScript engine to ensure the alert really pops:**

 `python angular.py --uri="http://example.ltd/some/page?test1=a&test2=b&test3=c" --verify`